resiprocate/resiprocate/resip/recon/readme_Kurento.txt

   sudo rpm -i noarch/cajun-jsonapi-devel-2.0.3-13.el8.noarch.rpm

-You can install Kurento using a Docker image or you can setup another host running Ubuntu for the Kurento native packages.
-Some people have had problems with UDP packets and Docker and using the packages instead of Docker may resolve this.
+You can install Kurento using a Docker image or you can setup another host running Debian / Ubuntu for the Kurento native packages.
+Some people have had problems with UDP packets and Docker.
+Using the packages instead of Docker may resolve this.
 We tested Ubuntu bionic 18.04 LTS downloaded from here: